chris-flor/chris-flor.github.io/outdoors.md

     object-position: center;
   }

-  /* Show the full sign and less ground in the first Kilimanjaro photo */ .kili-grid .kili-sign-photo {
+  /* Preserve the top of the first Kilimanjaro photo and crop more ground */ .kili-grid .kili-sign-photo {
-    object-position: center 15%;
+    object-position: center top;
   }

   @media (max-width: 700px) {